starfederation/datastar-restructure-interim/design/SDK.md

 ### Decision

-Provide a SDK in a language agnostic way, to that end
+Provide an SDK in a language agnostic way, to that end

 1. Keep SDK as minimal as possible
-2. Allow per language/framework extended features to live in a SDK ***sugar*** version
+2. Allow per language/framework extended features to live in an SDK ***sugar*** version

 ### Status